vnvbadri/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/14-Manage access with RBAC.md

     | Select | your user account |
     | | |

     **Note:** The Virtual machine contributor role lets you manage virtual machines, but not access their operating system or manage the virtual network and storage account they are connected to.
+User name can be obtained from the Lab Environment output page

     ![Screenshot of the Add role assignment page filled out with the necessary information.](../images/1502.png)